Garima2505/AWS-Dining-Concierge-Chatbot/README.md

   <li> Build a Dining Concierge chatbot using Amazon Lex.</li>
   <ul>
     <li> Created a bot using the Amazon Lex service.</li>
-    <li> Created a Lambda function (LF1) as a code hook for Lex, which essentially entails the invocation of your Lambda before Lex responds to any of your requests.
+    <li> Created a Lambda function (LF1) as a code hook for Lex, which essentially entails the invocation of the Lambda before Lex responds to any of your requests.
 This helps to manipulate and validate parameters as well as format the bot’s responses.</li>
     <li> The bot use three intents:</li>
     <ul>
       <li> GreetingIntent : response such as ** “Hi there, how can I help?” ** </li>